 Ecommerce fulfillment models

-There are several fulfillment models eCommerce businesses can choose from, each differing by virtue of their product storage and shipment methods.
+There are several fulfillment models eCommerce businesses can choose from for a fulfillment strategy, each differing by virtue of their product storage and shipment methods.
 As such, their efficiencies, order fulfillment timings, and supply chain technologies also vary.
 Which model works best for you depends heavily on the nature of your business and the types of products you sell.

 Do it yourself (DIY)